Do you have, or need, any Bagshot knowledge?

 Connaught Cup (football)

-Ray Ward asks "Does anyone have any knowledge of the Connaught Cup(s).
-Two cups played for by senior and reserve football teams in aid of the 'Duchess of Connaught Memorial Nursing Home and Benefit Nursing Association' in Bagshot.
+The Duke of Connaught, who was the first President of the Surrey County Football Association, instituted a competion for senior and reserve football teams playing for the Connaught Cup.
+This was a fundraiser in aid of the 'Duchess of Connaught Memorial Nursing Home and Benefit Nursing Association' in Bagshot.
 Both cup competitions ceased at the outbreak of WW2 although there were attempts to re-start the competition.
-Ideally I would like to know who the winners were.
-The Duke of Connaught was the first President of the Surrey County FA and our offices are so named - Connaught House in recognition.
-Sep10
+To this day the Surrey FA's headquaters building is known as Connaught House in recognition of the Duke's involvement.
+[Sep10, Aug 14]

 Questions and answers index.